AusRegistry/ari-toolkit/readme.md

 ## Downloads

-The latest ari-toolkit for ccTLDs is available for download. [ccTLD Toolkit v3.0.0.4](http://ausregistry.github.com/repo/au/com/ausregistry/arjtk-cctld/3.0.0.4/arjtk-cctld-3.0.0.4.jar) ([sources](http://ausregistry.github.com/repo/au/com/ausregistry/arjtk-cctld/3.0.0.4/arjtk-cctld-3.0.0.4-sources.jar) | [javadoc](http://ausregistry.github.com/repo/au/com/ausregistry/arjtk-cctld/3.0.0.4/arjtk-cctld-3.0.0.4-javadoc.jar))
+The latest ari-toolkit for gTLDs is available for download. [ari-toolkit-gtld v3.0.0.15](http://ausregistry.github.com/repo/au/com/ausregistry/arjtk-gtld/3.0.0.15/arjtk-gtld-3.0.0.15.jar) ([sources](http://ausregistry.github.com/repo/au/com/ausregistry/arjtk-gtld/3.0.0.15/arjtk-gtld-3.0.0.15-sources.jar) | [javadoc](http://ausregistry.github.com/repo/au/com/ausregistry/arjtk-gtld/3.0.0.15/arjtk-gtld-3.0.0.15-javadoc.jar))

 For more information, please read [Installation and Setup](#installation-and-setup).

 ## Building

-To build the ari-toolkit for ccTLDs, you must have the Java Development Kit (JDK) v6.0 or above installed.
+To build the ari-toolkit for gTLDs, you must have the Java Development Kit (JDK) v6.0 or above installed.
 The project can be built with the command `gradlew build`.

 ## Introduction